-P01 Identify priority site locations and develop masterplans for future Visitor Destinations.
+P01 Identify priority site locations and develop masterplans for future Visitor Destinations, in full consideration of protection of the environment and subject to Appropriate Assessment screening where necessary.
 P02 Strengthen our strategic partnership for the delivery of Visitor Destinations with Fáilte Ireland to support shared objectives.
 P03 Engage with Local Authorities to identify opportunities to create recreational projects of scale, in line with local and national development plans.
 P04 Monitor visitor numbers and measure impact, to protect the environment and enhance customer experience.
 P05 Develop commercial partnerships that support investment to deliver Outstanding Visitor Destinations.